mozilla/data-docs/src/datasets/active_profiles.md

 of the client's future activity.
 These quantities are estimated by a model that attempts to infer and decouple a client's latent propensity to leave Firefox and become inactive, as well as their latent propensity to use the browser while still active.
-These estimates are currently generated for desktop browser profiles only, across all operating systems and geographies.
+These estimates are currently generated for release desktop browser profiles only, across all operating systems and geographies.

 # Model